xuxiaoyu89/DevFest/README.md

 3. location API, pokemon collection/badge
 4. twilio notifications for monitoring deal usage/
 5. twilio, send messages when the location is dangerous, or crime rate high
+6. Game, according to street view picture, go to the place and be rewarded.
+Uses: GPS service of phone, Google street view image API.